kennytm/dbgen/res/tpcc/README.md

 ## Usage

-1. Download or clone this repository

-2. Install Python 3.7 (or above).

-3. Download or build `dbgen`.
+1. Download or build `dbdbgen`.

     Pre-compiled binaries can be downloaded from <https://github.com/kennytm/dbgen/releases>.
-    Decompress the `*.tar.xz` from the assets of the latest release to get the `dbgen` executable.
+    Decompress the `*.tar.xz` from the assets of the latest release to get the `dbdbgen` executable.
-    We recommend placing it into the folder `./target/release/`.

-    You can also build `dbgen` from source with Rust 1.40 (or above).
-After installing Rust, run `cargo build --release`.
+    You can also build `dbdbgen` from source with Rust 1.40 (or above).
+After installing Rust, run `cargo build --release -p dbdbgen`.

-4. Execute the generator script.
+2. Execute the `dbdbgen` program.
 Suppose we want to create a 30-warehouse dump in the `tpcc-out/`
     folder:

     ```sh
-    python3 res/tpcc/gen.py -o tpcc-out -w 30
+    dbdbgen res/tpcc/tpcc.jsonnet -o tpcc-out -w 30
     ```

     <details><summary>The SQL dump is split into multiple files in subdirectories of